zilliztech/feder/README.md

 ## Examples

 We prepare a simple case, which is an overview of an hnsw with 17,000+ vectors.
-Only need enable a web service and open 'http://localhost:8000/'.
+Only need enable a web service.

 ```shell
 git clone git@github.com:zilliztech/feder.git